-The truth is that by leaving and revisiting personal growth only when you need it, they’re giving up a lot.
+The truth is that by leaving and revisiting the skill of personal growth only when you need it, they’re giving up a lot.
 Think about it.

 How much do personal development strategies help you?
-They have the power to transform your mindset and therefore help you turn your life around, correct?
+They have the power to transform your mindset and therefore help you turn your vision for life around.

 So why leave these strategies, when you start seeing the first results?

-From my experience, over the past few years, I discovered that the best way to organize these personal development areas is into 4 different categories.
+From my experience, over the past few years, I discovered that the best way to organize these personal development areas is into 4 different categories or areas.

 These areas are categorized by importance, starting with the most important.